saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#id">ID</a>!</td>
 <td>

-ID of a user to create address for
+ID of a user to create address for.

 </td>
 </tr>